-&lt;sup>4 Power factor charge is applicable for power factor <0.95 from 7:00am - 8:00pm on weekdays where the kVAr charge amount represents twice the largest difference between the recorded kVArh and one third of the recorded kWh in any one half-hour period
+4 Power factor charge is applicable for power factor <0.95 from 7:00am - 8:00pm on weekdays where the kVAr charge amount represents twice the largest difference between the recorded kVArh and one third of the recorded kWh in any one half-hour period

-5 Residential electricity pricing
+4 Residential electricity pricing

-This section applies to all Residential End-Consumers in a private dwelling not normally used for any business activity.
-The residential Consumer Groups are consistent with the definition of "Domestic consumer" in the Low Fixed Charge Regulations, where the primary use of the point of connection is a home not normally used for any business activity.
+This section applies to all residential end-consumers in a private dwelling not normally used for any business activity.
+The residential consumer groups are consistent with the definition of "domestic consumer" in the Low Fixed Charge Regulations, where the primary use of the point of connection is a home not normally used for any business activity.
+Note, ancillary buildings associated with a residential private dwelling that also have a connection, and are not used for any business activity, are also classified as a residential connection.
+Examples include a residential garage, water pump or stable.

-Consumers in these groups almost exclusively connected to the LV Network, place similar capacity demands on the network, and can use night boost and controlled tariffs, provided they have the required metering, dedicated interruptible load and meet other eligibility criteria.
+Consumers in these groups almost exclusively connected to the LV Network, place similar capacity demands on the network, and can use night boost5 and controlled6 tariffs, provided they have the required metering, dedicated interruptible load and meet other eligibility criteria.

-5.1 Residential price categories
+4.1 Residential price categories

-WELL has three types of residential prices - (1) ToU prices that signal peak congestion periods, (2) an alternative price for residential consumers who do not have meters that can provide the data to calculate ToU prices and (3) ToU prices for EV and battery customers.
-Each of the three types of prices has a low user and standard user variant, resulting in six residential price category's in total.
+WELL has two types of residential prices - (1) Time of use (TOU) prices that signal peak congestion periods, and (2) an alternative price for residential consumers who do not have meters that can provide the data to calculate TOU prices.
+Each of the two types of prices has a low user and standard user variant, resulting in four residential price categories in total.
 The residential price categories are provided in Figure 4.

-Price category description Price category code Purpose Residential Low User Time of Use RLUTOU ToU prices signal peak and off-peak periods of network demand.
-These are our standard residential consumer prices that most Residential Standard User Time of Use RSUTOU residential consumers will be on.
+Price category description Price category code Purpose Residential low user time of use RLUTOU TOU prices signal peak and off-peak periods of network demand.
+These are our standard residential consumer prices Residential standard user time of use RSUTOU that most residential consumers will be on.
 Lower off-peak prices encourage consumers to use energy away from the more expensive peak periods.
 Customers who move their energy use away from peak periods will benefit from lower prices.
-Residential Low User RLU Alternative prices for consumers that do not have meters that can Residential Standard User RSU provide the half hour data needed to calculate ToU prices. estimate that about 10% of consumers will need these pr categories.
-Residential Low User Electric Vehicle & Battery Storage RLUEVB These price categories are legacy ToU prices for Electric Vehicle and Battery consumers.
-These prices operate in the same way as the ToU prices but have different price levels.
-In the future we expect to Residential Standard User Electric Vehicle & Battery Storage RSUEVB combine these prices with residential ToU prices and offer an alternative manage charging price for EV and Battery consumers at a similar price level as the current EV and Battery ToU prices.
+Residential low user RLU Alternative prices for consumers that do not have meters that Residential standard user RSU can provide the half hour data needed to calculate TOU price We estimate that about 10% of consumers will need these pric categories.

+Figure 4 - Residential price categories